 8. Why Your Vote Matters

-Your vote helps decide who will lead the country and make decisions on important policies.
-Even close elections can come down to a small number of votes, making every ballot count.
+Your vote determines who will govern the country and make decisions regarding important policies.
+Even close elections can depend on a small number of votes, so every ballot counts.

 9. Stay Informed

-10. When Do We Know the Election Results?
+10. How Long Before We Know the Election Outcome?

 11. Who Can Vote?